HenrikJoreteg/node-azure-ad-jwt/README.md

+**NOTE**: This will be removed once https://github.com/dei79/node-azure-ad-jwt/issues/4 is resolved.

+It was forked simply so i could temporarily publish it as a scoped module to npm: @HenrikJoreteg/azure-ad-jwt

 # azure-ad-jwt
 This component makes it super simple to validate a JWT token issued by the Azure Active Directory.
 Currently the version is not usinge caching this means the certificates will be downloaded from Mirosoft with every verification request.